revuedepresse/org.revue-de-presse.api/README.md

     # data collected from personal Twitter user stream
     php app/console wtw:api:manage:transformation --process_isolation --save --type=user_stream

+Mail

+    # To save emails using IMAP
+    app/console weaving_the_web:email:save

+    # To save headers of messages available in the database as properties
+    app/console weaving_the_web:mapping:mail:headers

 Messaging

     # To produce a message